MM for Penalized Estimation: MM algorithms

 where

-The constant weight $B$ has no impact on the estimation, in contrast to the penalized estimation described below.
-Putting together, with iterated least squares estimation for the updated response variable, Algorithm~\ref{alg:alg2} can be used to estimate parameters.
+The constant weight $B$ has no impact on the estimation given $h_i(\phi^{(0)})$, in contrast to the penalized estimation described below.
+Putting together, with iterated least squares estimation for the updated response variable, Algorithm~\ref{alg:alg2} can be used to minimize $L(\phi)$ in (\ref{eqn:mloss2}) and estimate parameters.

 For penalized estimation, the surrogate loss function (\ref{eqn:plik1}) simplifies to: